absurdhero/rash-shell/README.md

 ## Status

-With the exception of the most obscure features, syntax and functionality are either fully implemented or not at all.
+Except for the most obscure features, syntax and functionality are either fully implemented or not at all.
 This means that you can be confident when using the features marked as complete below.
 Any errors or omissions in existing functionality are